ikamei/flappy-bird-pygame/README.md

 # Flappy Bird (using Pygame)

-same as *Flappy Bird* except with my modification
+same as *Flappy Bird*, but I add more features base on it.